 We now explore the extent to which firms have a disconnect between their DEI commitment discussions and their actual diversity.
-We approach this issue using bivariate sorts of firms based on their discussion of DEI commitment and their underlying diversity.
-Specifically, each year we independently sort firms into percentiles of both underlying diversity and the number of DEI terms aggregated across all disclosures.
-This approach isolates firms that, relative to other firms in a calendar year, discuss DEI excessively relative to their actual diversity.16 Table 3 reports summary statistics related to each group of firms.
-The within-year ranks of DEI discussion are presented in the columns, and the within-year ranks of underlying diversity are presented in the rows.
-Panel A reports the number of firm-year observations for each bin in the 5×5 matrix.
+We approach this issue using bivariate sorts of firms, based on their discussion of DEI commitment and their underlying diversity.
+Specifically, each year, we independently sort firms into percentiles of both underlying diversity and the number of DEI terms aggregated across all disclosures.
+This approach isolates firms that, relative to other firms in a calendar year, discuss DEI excessively relative to their actual diversity.
+Table 3 reports summary statistics related to each group of firms.
+The columns contain the within-year quintile ranks of DEI discussion, and the rows present the within-year quintile ranks of underlying diversity.
+Panel A reports the number of firm-year observations for each bin in the $5 \times 5$ matrix.
 Two aspects of the distribution are worth nothing.
 First, a chi-squared test rejects the null hypothesis that this binning is random.
 Instead, this panel suggests a weakly positive relation between firms' DEI discussions and underlying diversity, which is consistent with the results in Table 2.
-Second, and more importantly, we see a meaningful disparity between the extent of DEI discussion and the underlying diversity for a large number of firms as nearly 40% of observations are classified in a higher discussion quintile than their underlying diversity.
+Second, and more importantly, we see a meaningful disparity between the extent of DEI discussion and the underlying diversity for a large number of firms, because nearly 40% of observations are classified in a higher discussion quintile than their underlying diversity.